W1ldPo1nter/django-queryable-properties/docs/common.rst

 ---------------------------

-The properties in this category are all :ref:`annotation_based:Annotation-based properties`, which means their getter implementation will also perform a databse query.
+The properties in this category are all :ref:`annotation_based:Annotation-based properties`, which means their getter implementation will also perform a database query.
 All of the listed properties therefore also take an additional ``cached`` argument in their initializer that allows to mark individual properties as having a :ref:`standard_features:Cached getter`.
 This can improve performance since the query will only be executed on the first getter access at the cost of